Pictures at an Exhibition (Emerson, Lake & Palmer album): Release and reception

 After the album was recorded Lake was wary that its classical content would make the public compare Emerson, Lake & Palmer to The Nice, and argued against its release before Tarkus.
 As a compromise Pictures at an Exhibition was to be released at a budget price, but upon learning this Atlantic Records vetoed the idea.
-The label could not decide whether to promote it as a rock or classical record and at one point, considered putting it out on its subsidiary, Nonesuch Records.
+The label could not decide whether to promote it as a rock or classical record and at one point, considered putting it out on an associated label, Nonesuch Records, that handled classical releases.
 Fearing that this would lead to poor sales, the band decided to shelve the work.
 Palmer said the group received letters from fans expressing their anger at the delay.
 After the album was broadcast in its entirety on WNEW-FM in New York City, the public's demand for the album convinced Atlantic to release it at full price.
 The band had hoped to release it in the UK for 99p, but it was released at £1.49.
-Originally, the group had thought of releasing Pictures at an Exhibition as a double album, with the suite on side one and the material they had recorded for Trilogy (1972) on side two, but they thought the public had waited long enough for Pictures to be released and wanted to put it out sooner.
+Originally, the group had thought of releasing Pictures at an Exhibition as a double album, with the suite on disc one and the material they had recorded for Trilogy (1972) on disc two, but they thought the public had waited long enough for Pictures to be released and wanted to put it out sooner.

-The album was released in November 1971, and reached number 3 on the UK Albums Chart.
+The album was released in November 1971 and reached number 3 on the UK Albums Chart.
 Budget-priced albums were eligible for inclusion at the time of release, but a change in chart regulations in early 1972 excluded them, which meant that the album disappeared from the chart after just five weeks.
 In the US, the album peaked at number 10 on the Billboard 200 chart.

+Critical reception to the album was generally favorable in the UK (where ELP won the Melody Maker poll for best group that year) but quite harsh in America, where a new contingent of rock critics was beginning to rail against the excesses of progressive rock.
+Robert Christgau gave the album a D+ and Lester Bangs, writing for Rolling Stone, brutally mocked the attempt at recording a classical suite.
+The album was a great success with fans, however, and a shortened version of "Pictures" continued to be used as a live encore through the remainder of the band's career.
+The album continues to evoke a highly divided reaction among critics.

 The album was included in the book 1001 Albums You Must Hear Before You Die.